kubocd/kubocd-doc/docs/user-guide/210-cert-manager.md

     ```

 Like the ingress controller, the `Release` resource is deployed in the system namespace `kubocd`, while the deployment
-itself takes place in the `cert-manager` namespace, which is created automatically.
+itself takes place in the `cert-manager` namespace, which is created automatically (`createNamespace: true`).

 Apply the `Release` manifest: